 This chapter describes how to use the GLD thermal conductivity module, a module that enables designers to quickly analyze test data collected from thermal conductivity test units such as the GeoCubeTM.
+This module is an optional upgrade.

 For commercial vertical and horizontal heat exchangers, an accurate assessment of soil thermal properties (soil temperature, conductivity and diffusivity) is essential.
 Even a small percentage error in thermal property estimates can lead to either excessive installation costs or system underperformance.
 Consequently, in many cases, in situ thermal conductivity tests are well worth the investment.